Department of Surgery, Yong Loo Lin School of Medicine

 The Duke-NUS Graduate Medical School is medical school opened as a collaboration between Duke and National University of Singapore.
 It enrolled its first class during the Fall of 2007.

-Research Centre of Excellence in Mechanobiology provides an Open Platform to bring outstanding scientists and their projects to Singapore while providing high-quality training for students and scientists (local and foreign) in quantitative systems approaches to understand biomechanical functions.
+The Mechanobiology Institute, National University of Singapore provides an Open Platform to bring outstanding scientists and their projects to Singapore while providing high-quality training for students and scientists (local and foreign) in quantitative systems approaches to understand biomechanical functions.

 Andrew Khor Yu Keat